 This Naan Pizza is a really quick and easy meal for when a pizza craving hits - ready in just 15 minutes.
 A soft and chewy base that needs no preparation and you can just load all your favourite toppings on.
 Everyone can have their own mini pizza, so everyone gets a topping they like.

-When those pizza cravings hit and you need a pizza on the table in under 15 minutes, then grab a ready made naan bread and load it with sauce, cheese and vegetables.
-You can of course make your own naan bread easily enough, but that will add time on to this recipe.
+When those pizza cravings hit and you need a pizza on the table in under 15 minutes, then grab a ready made naan bread (store bought or pre-homemade) and load it with sauce, cheese and vegetables.

 What is a naan pizza?